-A Snowy Jingly bellsy Christmas version of 'Gente di mare' by Tozzi & Raf is as unlikely as Ms. Claus serving Reindeercarpaccio.
+A Snowy Jingly bellsy Christmas version of 'Gente di mare' by Tozzi and Raf is as unlikely as Ms. Claus serving Reindeercarpaccio.

 So a Christmas interpretation of the Italian song can only come from Iceland, where the sun won't be seen until late in the next Eurovision season, but the people are real 'Gente di mare'.